vvenla/trumponator/files/suvidiary.md

 3) Data wrangling - methods used in this course.
 Python code to be created.
 4) Data classification - classifying method?
 Range of the classes?
 Python code to be created.
 5) Machine learning	- Fast Text for training based on train data
+6) Summarization - power point slides
-6) Visualizing -animated line graph of the stock market after the test data tweets.
+7) Visualizing -animated line graph of the stock market after the test data tweets.
 Python code to be created, examples can be found in web.